Python-SIP/sip/doc/abi_13.rst

     buffer protocol and so can be passed to other modules, again without the underlying memory being copied.

-    :class:`sip.array` objects are not supported by the code generator.
-They can only be created by handwritten code or by :func:`sip.voidptr.asarray`.

     :param data:
         the address of the start of the C/C++ array.
     :param format: